 Brainstorming is a group thinking process fueled by creativity.
-It allows teams to approach a problem or a challenge in a way that promotes thinking out of the box and allows those who under strict corporate hierarchy may not have been taken a note of for years.
-The first to notice this was Alex Osborn, was founder and CEO of marketing firm BBDO, who, in the 1940s began formulating rules and guidelines to promote creative problemsolving in a business setting.
-Nowadays, brainstroming is among the most popular thinking processes employed everywhere, from the executives meeting, to family holiday decisions.
+It allows teams to approach a problem or a challenge in a way that promotes thinking out of the box and allows those who under a strict corporate hierarchy may not have been taken note of for years.
+The first to notice this was Alex Osborn, founder and CEO of marketing firm BBDO, who in the 1940s began formulating rules and guidelines to promote creative problem solving in a business setting.
+Nowadays, brainstorming is among the most popular thinking processes employed everywhere from the executives meeting to family holiday decisions.
 So, how does it work?

 Reframe the question to fix the right problem!

-Once you define the real problem, start.
+Once you define the real problem, it’s time to start.
 Here are 3 ways:

 Guided group brainstorming

 First is guided group brainstorming.
 Get some markers and a whiteboard or some post-it notes.
 Then invite the participants, these are your brains.
 Company bosses, teachers or other authorities are advised to stay outside or facilitate, their authority can intimidate shy people from speaking up.